A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 Booking recommendations:

-• Pre-book a ticket during high season to be sure you get a spot on the ferry you want (in summer, this ferry journey can be filled to capacity)
+• Pre-book a ticket during high season to be sure you get a spot on the ferry you want (in the summer months, this ferry journey can be filled to capacity)

 • Arrive minimum 45 minutes before departure